gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/03-basics.md

 This phrase uses `monospaced` font.

-Use monospaced font for code snippets and code blocks.
 To make multi-line code blocks, surround a text block with three backticks (\`\`\`).
 For the code block to use syntax highlights, add the code language to the end of the first backtick triplet.

 For example, the following Markdown text: